perrutquist/StaticNumbers.jl/README.md

 It is important not to make the set of `Static` numbers too large, as [this can lead to a lot of compilation overhead](https://docs.julialang.org/en/v1/manual/performance-tips/index.html#The-dangers-of-abusing-multiple-dispatch-(aka,-more-on-types-with-values-as-parameters)-1).
+The `@stat` macro can be dangerous when used inside loops or in recursive functions.

 There is no `StaticRational` datatype, but a `StaticReal` with a `Rational` type parameter will convert and promote like its parameter.